Logo Icon

 Passage 4 of Reading Comprehension Questions for CLAT

-Artificial intelligence (AI) has gained significant prominence in the world of technology.
+Artificial intelligence (AI) has gained significant prominence in technology.
 AI is the simulation of human intelligence in machines that are programmed to think and learn like humans.
 It involves various subfields, including machine learning, natural language processing, and computer vision.
 AI has found applications in numerous sectors, from healthcare to finance, revolutionizing how tasks are performed and decisions are made.

 One of the key benefits of AI is its ability to process and analyze vast amounts of data at an unprecedented speed.
 AI systems can identify patterns, make predictions, and provide valuable insights.
 For example, AI can analyze medical records, diagnostic images, and genetic data in the healthcare industry to assist in disease diagnosis and treatment planning.
 AI algorithms can analyze market trends and historical financial data to predict investment opportunities and manage risks effectively.